BrendanRego/BrendanRego.github.io/README.md

     <p>Additionally, there was a large gap in the total number of individual donors for both candidates.
 John Fetterman has risen a little under 6 million dollars from over 80000 individual donors.
 By contrast, Dr. Oz has risen over 2 million dollars from under 3000 donors.
 My findings point to the conclusion that although Fetterman has more individual donors than Dr. Oz, Oz is able to raise more money per donor. </p>
     <p>There are wide reaching implications that we can reach from my data.
 First, although much of Fetterman's money comes from individual donors, a large portion of it comes from various Political Action Committees that may have ultirior movites behund their funding.
 Secondly, Dr. Oz's ability to launch a successful campaign on the back of mostly his own money shows that financial well-being can act as both a boon and a barrier towards political power. </p>
     <a href="https://www.fec.gov/data/elections/senate/PA/2022/">Here's where I found my data</a>
     <a href="https://imgur.com/rmDiFdN"><img src="https://i.imgur.com/rmDiFdN.png" title="source: imgur.com" width="480" height="360"/></a>
    <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?           source=1C_Tug8O6lJmLkEg62IXKDShB4FoTCJDawghzxsI6w4M&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen     mozallowfullscreen allowfullscreen frameborder='0'></iframe>
     ![alt tag](https://raw.githubusercontent.com/username/projectname/branch/path/to/img.png?raw=true)
     ![title](https://BrendanRego.github.io/KeatingPrimaryMoney2022.png)
     ![My image](BrendanRego.github.com/repository/img/KeatingPrimaryMoney2022.png)
     <h3>How much has the Earth warmed compared to 20th century standards</h3>
-    <p>Taking a detour from the campaign finance stories that I have been focused on so far this course, for this assignment I decided to look at the average temperature increase from the 1901-2000 average from 2000 t0 2021.
-This idea seemed perfect for a time series graph and would be able to highlight any dangerous trends that we may be experienceing in regard to climate change</p>
+    <p>Taking a detour from the campaign finance stories that I have been focused on so far this course, for this assignment I decided to look at the average annual temperature increase from the 1901-2000 average.
+This idea seemed perfect for a time series graph and would be able to highlight any dangerous trends that may not be visible without data visualixation.</p>
-    <p>From taking this data from the NOAA National Centers for Environmental Information and applying it to a time series graph, there is a clear upward trend that occours.
+    <p>When taking this data from the NOAA National Centers for Environmental Information and applying it to a time series graph, there is a clear upward trend that occours.
 There is a significant amount of variability per year throughout the graph, but the trend reveals itself quite transparently nonetheless.
-It is hard to difinitie
+It is hard to say what spefecific events caused the great variability that is especially prevelant in the second decade depicted by the graph.
+There is not enough data available to accurately contribute this phenomenon to global actions like the Paris Climate Accords or global pandemics like Covid-19.
+The only clear takeaway from this graph is that the Earth is warming, and the current century is set to be much hotter than the century that came before.</p>
     ![alt tag](https://raw.githubusercontent.com/username/projectname/branch/path/to/img.png?raw=true)
     ![title](https://BrendanRego.github.io/AvgTemp.png)
     ![My image](BrendanRego.github.com/repository/img/AvgTemp.jpg)